blue-luke/ckad-exercises/c.pod_design.md

 ### Implement canary deployment by running two instances of nginx marked as version=v1 and version=v2 so that the load is balanced at 75%-25% ratio

+See ./files/5.yaml

+Eventually got there.
+Made a mess with selectors so the curl wasn't working, took a few minutes to figure it out

+Create two deployments, imperative
+Added labels, imperative
+Created service, declarative, added in selector before applying Test using a pingpod?
+Connection refused
 <details><summary>show</summary>
 <p>